Improving Robustness of Diffusion-Based Zero-Shot Speech Synthesis via Stable Formant Generation

 In this paper, we propose \textit{StableForm-TTS}, a diffusion-based zero-shot TTS model that focuses on pronunciation stability.
 To resolve the adverse effect of the diffusion model on pronunciation, we incorporate two inductive biases: 1) variance features that alleviate the over-smoothing problem of speech signals \cite{ren2022revisiting}; 2) novel architecture based on the source-filter theory.
 To the best of our knowledge, this paper is the first attempt to exploit the source-filter theory in diffusion TTS.

 Experimental results show that StableForm-TTS outperforms the baseline, and ablation studies verify the effectiveness of our method.
 Scalability tests demonstrate that our model can achieve comparable performance to state-of-the-art open-source zero-shot TTS models with significantly fewer parameters.
-Audio samples are available online \thefootnote{1}\footnote{\url{https://stableformtts.github.io/}}.